Course Description and Intended Audience

 20 Second Ave.
 SW

 150 South Broadway

 220 South Broadway

 800-241-1597 (toll-free) or 507-252-8200

 The hotels listed above are connected by skyway and pedestrian subway to conference facilities, downtown shops, and restaurants.
-You may wish to visit the Rochester Convention and Visitors Bureau website and/or Rochester 411 for additional accommodation options and area information.
+You may wish to visit the Rochester Convention and Visitors Bureau website for additional accommodation options and area information.

 Lodging arrangements are the sole responsibility of the individual registrant.

 Parking is available in hotel, city, and Mayo patient/visitor ramps.
 The cost for parking is not included in the registration fee.

 Resident, Physician Assistant, Nurse Practitioner, Nurse, Technologist ($350)Reserve Your Spot